kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 <details>
-<summary><strong>(Thursday, 10 September, 16:00, Jacob Shubin) Supersaturation in the  Erdős-Sós problem</strong></summary>
+<summary><strong>(Thursday, 10 September, 16:00, Jacob Shubin) Algebraic Approaches to Intersecting Families of Finite Sets</strong></summary>
-A classical problem of Erdős and Sós asks how large a family of k-element subsets of an n-element set can be if no two members intersect in exactly t elements.
-We study the corresponding supersaturation problem: for a family of a given size, what is the smallest possible number of pairs that intersect in exactly t elements?
+Using the Johnson association scheme and the representation theory of the symmetric group, we describe the relevant eigenspaces and eigenvalues.
+As an application, we derive the Erdős–Ko–Rado theorem via Hoffman's bound.

 </details>